YouTube SEO: Increase Your Video Discoverability

 - Create curiosity: A little mystery can go a long way.
 Try something like, “How to Rank #1 on YouTube: Boost Your Visibility Today”.
 It’s direct but leaves people wondering how they can achieve that.

-- Include your main keyword early: The first 1-2 sentences are crucial.
-If your keyword is “What is YouTube SEO: Boost Your Video Visibility,” make sure to weave it in early.
+- Feature your primary keyword early on: The first 1-2 sentences are the most valuable.
+If your key word is “What is YouTube SEO: Boost Your Video Visibility,” do not forget to get it in early.

 Here’s a quick example of what an optimized description might look like: